Gender, Women's and Sexuality Studies

 The Gender, Women’s, and Sexuality Studies Program offers a cross-disciplinary undergraduate major and minor composed of courses taught throughout the University by a diverse faculty.
 Reflecting the vitality of recent feminist, ethnic, and queer scholarship, these courses examine the roles of gender, race, sexuality, and other categories of identity in the lives of all people.
 The mission of the Gender, Women’s, and Sexuality Studies program is to explore gender as a primary category of analysis for the understanding of individuals and human societies in historical and cultural contexts.

 A minor in gender, women’s, and sexuality studies requires 24 credits, including GWST 1112 Introduction to Gender and Women's Studies.
-The remaining 20 credit hours may be selected from other Gender, Women’s, and Sexuality studies courses, including the colloquia, and courses in other departments also listed with the Gender, Women’s, and Sexuality Studies Program.
+The remaining 20 credit hours may be selected from other Gender, Women’s, and Sexuality studies courses, including courses in other departments that are listed with the Gender, Women’s, and Sexuality Studies Program.

 Major